Srikar-V675/Leetcode-75/Arrays | Strings/4. Place Flowers/approach.md

 A lot of edge cases, honestly this is a easy question but a pain in the a**.

-# Approach
+# 2. Approach

-The approach is simple, i.e if the previous and ahead spaces are not planted then we can plant in the current space.
+The approach is simple: if the previous and next spaces are not planted, then we can plant in the current space.

-There can be a edge case when the first element and last element are involved since they don't have previous and next respectively.
+There are edge cases when the first and last elements are involved since they don't have previous and next elements, respectively.

-My approach to that was to have a bunch of if-else statements which made the code longer but I found a simpler code.
-I'm going to write the pseudo code for both below.
+My initial approach involved several if-else statements, which made the code longer, but I found a simpler method.
+I'll describe the pseudo code for both approaches below.

-# Pseudo Code
+# 3. Pseudo Code

-### My Approach
+### 3.0.1.
+My Approach

 ```
 IF length(flowerbed) == 1 then